 Reactions were (and continue to be) all over the map.
 "Absurd," "nanny-state overreach," and "laughable" were just a few of the comments I heard.
 (Add your opinion below!)

-Think that food allergies don't meet that ADA standard?
+Think that food sensitivities don't meet that ADA standard?
 Ask someone who deals with it every day.

 A personal example: When my adult GF son accidentally ate sushi rolls with gluten in them, he got so sick that he missed a week of work.
 When he was a student at Stanford, before his gluten sensitivity was diagnosed, his increasing sickness caused him to miss and eventually drop classes.